 Most importantly, the Table of Contents provides a structure for the overall procurement framework with federal funding at your organization.

 Moving on to the next step to start on the details in your written Procurement Procedures Manual, describe the Procurement Office.

-But no matter what you call it, this is the place where the bulk of non-salary spending occurs on federal grants with help from other departments such as Sponsored Programs, Legal and Finance.
+But no matter what you call it, this is where the bulk of non-salary spending occurs on federal grants with help from other departments such as Sponsored Programs, Legal, and Finance.

 Here are some of the things you could include in this section:

 - Key contacts within the Procurement Office

 Finally, a Glossary of Terms is a great thing to add to clarify the unique terminology used in procurement with federal grants.